Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Mist in the Reservoir Valley BelowMist in the Reservoir Valley Below

-This is how the river valley of the Río Xallas looked when we walked it this time.
+This is how the river valley of the Río Xallas looked when we walked it another time.
 Clear and crisp in the spring with nothing more than a very subtle sunrise.
 It was just starting to green up in early May.

 River Xallas Valley on a Clear DayRiver Xallas Valley on a Clear Day

-Once reaching the crest on the ridge, the Camino turns downhill again into the next drainage of the Río de Hospital. shown below.
+Once reaching the crest on the ridge, the Camino turns downhill again into the next drainage of the Río de Hospital, shown below.

 Descend to Río de HospitalDescend to Río de Hospital